Feature #24987

 Could the Cloudflare configuration be adjusted to skip Bot Management for authenticated REST API requests—either:

-• a WAF custom rule to bypass the Managed Challenge when the request path matches /wp-json/wp/v2/* and the Authorization header is present, scoped to an opt-in list of accounts (starting with just mine if narrower scoping is helpful); or
+/wp-json/wp/v2/*and theAuthorizationheader is present, scoped to an opt-in list of accounts (starting with just mine if narrower scoping is helpful); or - an IP allow-list entry, if a per-account exception isn't workable.

-What Scriptable Access Enables
+What Scriptable Access Enables¶

-• Batch updates.
+- Batch updates.
 Apply a change (a course code rename, a citation update, a recurring footer fix) across many pages atomically rather than editing each one in wp-admin.

-• CI checks on every change.
+- CI checks on every change.
 Link validation, dead-image detection, HTML lint, accessibility audits before changes go live.

-• Open Educational Resources workflows.
+- Open Educational Resources workflows.
 Push course materials from a public CC-BY Git repository so other CUNY instructors can fork and reuse them, with updates flowing back into Commons via the same pipeline.

-• Whole-site branching.
+- Whole-site branching.
 Stage a coherent set of updates (e.g., a new semester's pages) and publish in one operation rather than as scattered per-post drafts.

 These are operations the WordPress REST API was designed to support; the only thing missing is reachability past Cloudflare for authenticated callers.

-Updated by Boone Gorges about 24 hours ago
+Updated by Boone Gorges 22 days ago

 Thanks for the ticket.
 I agree that it should be possible to communicate with Commons sites from external applications through the REST API.
 Your idea about bypassing the WAF rules if an Authorization header is present is a pretty good one.
 It's pretty conservative in that the vast majority of attack vectors and other problematic behavior associated with the REST API (brute-forcing, DDoS, content enumeration and scraping) would take place in an unauthenticated session.
 That being said, some of the off-the-shelf tools that interact with the REST API are likely to expect certain endpoints - say, /wp/v2/posts - to be publicly accessible, so the Authorization header trick may not be sufficient.
 Still, it's a good place to start, and I've sent a message to our hosts to see if they're willing to help us experiment by making the change.